MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/contoso/scope.md

 </tbody>
 </table>

-From an identity and access perspective, Contoso will develop and customize RBAC roles and appropriate permissions (actions/NotActions) to ensure that control- and data-plane access is granted to right persona at the right scope in the Azure hierarchy.
+From an identity and access perspective, Contoso will develop and customize RBAC roles and appropriate permissions (actions/notactions) to ensure that control- and data-plane access is granted to right persona at the right scope in the Azure hierarchy.
 This will be subject to just-in-time access with multi-factor authentication to all high-privileged roles.
 Contoso will use Azure AD reporting capabilities to generate access control audit reports.

 ## Platform automation and DevOps

-### Contoso: roles and responsibilities
+### Contoso: Roles and responsibilities

 Contoso has acknowledged that their existing on-premises operating model requires change to ensure they maximize the benefits of the cloud.
 Contoso has decided to create a platform operations team who will oversee execution of the enterprise-scale architecture and will be accountable for the Contoso Azure platform.
 This platform team will have representations from the following IT functions: